Cognigy/Documentation/docs/en/docs/ai/tools/user-menu/my-profile.md

 ## API Keys

-Application Programming Interface (API) Keys are security tokens registered to a user account that can be used by external applications to access Cognigy.AI in the same way that a human user would enter their password to log in to the platform.
+Application Programming Interface (API) Keys are security tokens registered to a user account.
+These tokens can be used by external applications to access Cognigy.AI in the same way that a human user would enter their password to log in to the platform.

 API keys inherit the same permissions as the associated user profile, such as Admin, Project Manager, or OData.

-This provides authorization to perform requests made available via the [Cognigy Open API]({{config.site_url}}ai/developer-guides/using-api/)  or to return conversation data from the [Cognigy OData Analytics Endpoint]({{config.site_url}}ai/tools/analytics/odata-analytics-endpoint/).
+API keys provides authorization to perform requests made available via the [Cognigy Open API]({{config.site_url}}ai/developer-guides/using-api/)  or to return conversation data from the [Cognigy OData Analytics Endpoint]({{config.site_url}}ai/tools/analytics/odata-analytics-endpoint/).

 ### Create API Keys